Fdawgs/yh-fhir-listeners/README.md

 ## Known issues and caveats

-Issues with InterSystems' TrakCare PAS (used by YDH) and staff misuse of the PAS have affected how the data is presented in the endpoints and how searches can be performed.
+Issues with InterSystems' TrakCare PAS (used by YH) and staff misuse of the PAS have affected how the data is presented in the endpoints and how searches can be performed.

 ### Data quality